murari023/awesome-background-subtraction/README.md

 # 2016 Papers

 # Non-Deep Learning based Papers
-- Landmark Papers in Background Subtraction
+# Landmark Papers in Background Subtraction
 - 2015 - SuBSENSE - A Universal Change Detection Method With Local Adaptive Sensitivity
 - 2012 - PBAS - Background Segmentation with Feedback: The Pixel-Based Adaptive Segmenter
 - 2011 - ViBe: A Universal Background Subtraction Algorithm for Video Sequences
+- 2006 - A Texture-Based Method for Modeling the Background and Detecting Moving Objects
+- 1999 - Adaptive background mixture models for real-time tracking
 -

 # 2018 Papers